tkataras/Automatic-Cell-Counting-with-TWS/README.md

 <img src = "figures/selectClassifier.PNG">

 __2.3__ After the best classifier is selected, the pipline applies the single selected classifier across the previously unseen dataset and produces count and basic morphology measurements, as well as a handful of prescribed statistical comparisons.
-This step requires a second genotypes.csv file from the user containing experimental grouping information for the unseen dataset.
+This step requires a second genotypes file named geno_full.csv from the user containing experimental grouping information for the unseen dataset.

 __To generate your own genotype.csv file: TODO__